kubernetes/enhancements/keps/sig-instrumentation/3498-extending-stability/README.md

 ### Non-Goals

 - establishing if specific metrics fall into a stability class, this exercise is left for component owners, who own their own metrics
+- establishing the guarantees of the `beta` stability class, this will be an exercise we will defer until the beta version of this KEP.

 ## Proposal